xscap1/Luptune/README.md

-My partner Axel-Ribes and I, are creating our own web agency.
+My partner Axel RIBES and I (Théo POUJOL), are creating our own web agency.
 Visit us at : www.luptune.fr

 We are using Vue.js and Tailwind CSS to create the website.